aurollan/Embedded_C_STM32F3/1.LEDS/readme.md

 If you read carefully the GPIO register yu should have find 2 way to switch on
 LEDS:

-- Writing to the Output Data Regiser
+- Writing to the Output Data Register
 - Writing to the 0...15 bit of the Bit Set Reset Register

 #### Build switch off function